 May this union bring you joy –

 This web page anticipates questions you might have regarding your wedding.
 When there are easy answers, you will perhaps find them here.
-Please know that for the most part these are guidelines and that the Rev. Ramona will be happy to field any of the more complex questions, and help you design an wedding that fits who you are
+Please know that for the most part these are guidelines and that The Rev. Ramona Scarpace will be happy to field any of the more complex questions, and help you design an wedding that fits who you are

 What if we are not official members of St. Mary’s?